flightaware/casstcl/README.md

 If the **-callback** argument is specified then the next argument is a callback routine that will be invoked when the Cassandra request has completed or errored or whatnot.
 The callback routine will be invoked with a single argument, which is the name of the future object created (such as *::future17*) when the request was made.

-If -batch is specified the argument is a batch object and that is used as the source of the statement(s).
+If **-batch** is specified the argument is a batch object and that is used as the source of the statement(s).

-If *-table* is specified it is the fully qualified name of a table and *-array* is also required, and vice versa.
+If **-table** is specified it is the fully qualified name of a table and *-array* is also required, and vice versa.
 These specify the affected table name and an array that the data elements will come from.
 Args are zero or more arguments which are element names for the array and also legal column names for the table.
 This technology will infer the data types and handle them behind your back as long as import_column_type_map has been run on the connection.

+If **-prepared** is specified it is the name of a prepared statement object and the final argument is a list of key value pairs where the key corresponds to the name of a value in the prepared statement and the value is to be correspondingly bound to the matching **?** argument in the statement.

-If neither *-table*, *-array* or *-batch* has been specified, the arguments to the right of the statement need to be alternating between data and data type, like *14 int 3.7 float*.
+If neither *-table*, *-array*, *-batch* or *-prepared* has been specified, the arguments to the right of the statement need to be alternating between data and data type, like *14 int 3.7 float*.
 This is the simplest for casstcl but requires the code to be more intimate with the data types than it otherwise would be.
 If you use this style and you change a data type in the schema you also have to change it in the code.
 So we don't like it.

 See also the future object.